bradlucas/quote-downloader/README.md

 1. Build standalone version with 'lein ubuerjar'
 2. From the command line enter 'java -jar quote-downloader-1.0.0-standalone.jar' followed by one or more stock symbols.

-* $ java -jar quote-downloader-1.0.0-standalone.jar goog aapl
+3. For example, java -jar quote-downloader-1.0.0-standalone.jar goog aapl

-3. For each symbol you will create a symbol.csv file with the historical data for that symbol
+4. For each symbol passed as a parameter you will create a symbol.csv file with the historical data for that symbol

 Comment